-- a) no nightly winners will be announced; - b) at the end of the festival the Adjudicator will announce the appropriate trophy winners in reverse order of merit; - c) a clear order of merit must be shown.
-No teams can be placed equal; - d) there must not be equal marks in any area for which there is a trophy or placing awarded; - e) half marks may not be used except to achieve d) above only. - f) where the same Festival is held in different venues the Adjudicator will, at the end of the Festival,
+- a) no nightly winners will be announced; - b) at the end of the festival the Adjudicator will announce the appropriate trophy winners in reverse order of merit; - c) teams can be given equal marks for categories or in total; - d) however trophies cannot be shared between teams thus where a mark is used to award a trophy that mark must be different from that given to other teams. - e) half marks may not be used except to achieve b) above only. - f) where the same Festival is held in different venues the Adjudicator will, at the end of the Festival, place the leading teams irrespective of where they have appeared; - g) the Scottish Life and Character award should be made on merit and not solely because a play meets the criteria see section 13, page 7 below; - h) on all matters of placing and marking the Adjudicator's decision is final.